-The Analytical Cytometry/ Image Analysis Core Facility has been analyzing samples for academic and industrial researchers at reasonable costs since 1985.
-The goal of the Facility is to give investigators access to state-of-the-art instrumentation, technical expertise and experimental protocols for analysis of cells, particles, and tissues by flow cytometry / cell sorting and confocal microscopy, and rodents by small live animal imaging.
+The Flow Cytometry/Cell Sorting & Confocal Microscopy Core Facility has been analyzing samples for academic and industrial researchers at reasonable costs since 1985.
+The goal of the Facility is to give investigators access to state-of-the-art instrumentation, technical expertise and experimental protocols for analysis of cells, particles, and tissues by flow cytometry / cell sorting and confocal microscopy.

 The Facility phone number has been changed to the new area code (848).
 Please click here for the new phone numbers.